 Oppo has put extra security this time that won’t allow someone to take advantage of your facial unlock while you are sleeping.
 If activated, it stops to unlock the screen if the eyes are closed.

 Oppo Reno2 F comes with a quad-camera setup on the rear side that is all about a 48MP primary (wide-angle) lens, 8MP (ultra-wide-angle) lens, two lenses of 2MP each, one of them is a depth sensor.

 It can record 1080p video at 30 frames per second and also support EIS when shooting with the primary lens.

-On the front side, the usual popup selfie camera boasts a 16MP lens that can also record 1080p videos at 30 fps with an EIS support.
-The popup camera this time comes with some nice lighting effects that can be seen on the border of lens bar while going up and down.
+On the front side, the usual popup selfie camera boasts a 16MP lens that can also record 1080p videos at 30 fps with EIS support.
+The popup camera this time comes with some nice lighting effects that can be seen on the border of the lens bar while going up and down.
 It’s a very smooth light and does not seem to put a lot of stress on the battery.
 Oppo has provided a way to customize the colors as per the need or turn it off if you don’t need this fancy addition.
 However, it looks kind of catchy at night.

 The default camera app is almost similar to what we saw lately in Oppo A9 (2020), but the camera results are a little better in comparison but much behind the Realme 5 Pro’s camera strength.

 Reno2 F captures decent photos of closely located subjects with its auto mode under good lighting conditions.
 For making things more dramatic, the phone comes equipped with a number of filters and a Dazzle Color mode – a usual ColorOS feature – but the latter one also boosts up the exposure level sometimes, which is not pleasing to the eyes.

 For little distant subjects, the camera setup struggles to register desired details of the elements inside the frame.
 Although it can digitally zoom up to 10x but pictures, start losing the detail at 5x.